Two-Factor Authentication (2FA)

 See the Schema section to add the fields manually.

-Add the client Plugin
+Add the client plugin

 Add the client plugin and Specify where the user should be redirected if they need to verify 2nd factor